CBT for Children: Effective Therapy for Anxiety, OCD, and Depression

 After a child has mastered some basic CBT tools, a therapist may introduce exposure and response prevention therapy (ER/P) for anxiety.
 ER/P encourages a child to confront their fears in a safe environment through a gradual progression toward their most dreaded situations.

-The short-term and active structure of Cognitive Behavioral Therapy provides children with symptom relief and a toolbox of invaluable skills to use when they encounter challenging feelings and situations.
+Cognitive behavioral therapy’s short-term and active structure provides children with symptom relief and a toolbox of invaluable skills to use when they encounter challenging feelings and situations.

 • Insomnia or other sleep issues